Support for customers in payment difficulties

 What can Engage Credit do to help?

-You may be offered one of the following, depending on your circumstances:
+Solution options (sometimes referred to as forbearance) may include the following, depending on your circumstances:

-We will explain the options available and what the tailored support would mean to you, including how any arrangement will be reflected on your credit file.
+We will explain the options available and what the individual support would mean for you, including how any arrangement will be reported on your credit file.
+In addition, we will also explain the impact of any arrangement on your mortgage balance.

 How you can help yourself: